loretoparisi/hf-experiments/README.md

 - fewnerd - Few-NERD: Not Only a Few-shot NER Dataset :fire:
 - skweak - Weak supervision for NLP :new:
 - projected_gan - NeurIPS 2021 "Projected GANs Converge Faster" :new: :fire:
-- fasttext - FastText a library for efficient learning of word representations and sentence classification. :new: :fire:
+- fasttext - FastText a library for efficient learning of word representations and sentence classification.
+- whisper, general-purpose speech recognition, multilingual speech recognition, speech translation, spoken language identification, and voice activity detection model :new:

 ## How to build
 To build experiments run